deleeuwblue/deleeuwblog/_posts/2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-Kubernetes.md

 * A [quick start approach](https://github.com/kserve/modelmesh-serving/blob/release-0.9/docs/quickstart.md) which includes all the pre-reqs, i.e. etcd and even local cloud object storage (COS) with minIO.
 * A [customizable approach](https://github.com/kserve/modelmesh-serving/blob/release-0.9/docs/install/install-script.md) which requires Etcd to be already installed.

-I took the quick start approach and installed to an OpenShift cluster with the following commands:
+I took the quick start approach and installed to an Kubernetes cluster with the following commands:

 ```sh
 RELEASE=release-0.9